 But now… he took another look at the forest floor behind him.
 The ground was either muddy or covered in wet leaves.

 He must move.

-He decided to walked north, continuing his previous route.
+He decided to walk north, continuing his previous route.
 He reasoned by how the trees were sparser, his gamble was proven right.
-North was closer to the civilization.
+North was closer to civilization.

 Or so he hoped.

-He wouldn’t discount the possibility of he’s seeing things.
-Finding patterns where it didn’t exist on the first place.
+He wouldn’t discount the possibility of he was seeing things.
+Finding patterns where it didn’t exist in the first place.